Akkshat-0307/Crop-Yield-Predictor/README.md

 4.  **Get a Prediction:** Enter any rainfall value (e.g., `750`) when prompted to see the estimated yield!

-## What I Learned
-Building this taught me that AI doesn't have to be incredibly complex to be useful.
-By applying basic **Bayesian statistics** and **Linear Regression**, we can solve real-world problems observed in our daily lives.
-I also learned the importance of **Data Representation**—if the CSV isn't formatted correctly, the model won't work!

 **Author:** Akkshat Goel (25BAI11134)
 **Course:** Fundamentals of AI and ML